Darcey History, Family Crest & Coats of Arms

 The surname Darcey was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from ancient times.

-Important Dates for the Darcey family
+Early History of the Darcey family

 This web page shows only a small excerpt of our Darcey research.
 Another 338 words (24 lines of text) covering the years 1066, 1334, 1384, 1725, 1779, 1598, 1668, 1598 and 1668 are included under the topic Early Darcey History in all our PDF Extended History products and printed products wherever possible.